Robert Stoltz

 Robert Stoltz (born 10 August 1976) is a Swedish football defender.

 He joined the Djurgårdens IF for the 2006 season, leaving Kalmar FF.
-After two seasons with the club he was put on loan to Enköpings SK for the rest of the 2008 season.
+After two seasons with the club, on the first of January 2009 he was sent out on loan to Enköpings SK for the remainder of the 2008 season.
 Stoltz got little time on the pitch being capped only 27 times.
 His only goal was scored against IF Elfsborg during the 2007 season.
 He started his career at Lira Luleå BK in Luleå and has also represented Bodens BK.